realPrashantBhandari/facial_recognition/README.md

 # facial_recognition
-The program uses pythons facial recognition libraries to build an easy implementation of the system. the repository have 2 files.
+The program uses pythons facial recognition libraries to build an easy implementation of the system.
+The repository have 2 files.

 # buildingFacesDataset.py
 This python script builds the dataset for the facial recognition system.
 It creates a bounding box around the persons face in the picture/video and svae the newly created face in the dataset folder.
 The image is save with a user defined id which will be the tag for that image.